 - Ras Abu Aboud Stadium | Capacity: 40,000 seats | Status: under construction

 Click here for more information on the stadiums.

 The official emblem for Qatar FIFA World Cup 2022 was launched in September 2019, which embodies culture and traditions as the main elements and serves as an icon for the upcoming tournament.
 Its design resembles the traditional woolen shawl that men and women wear across the Arab region, especially during the winter months when the tournament is scheduled to take place.
 Like football, the shawl’s popularity is used as a symbol of a unifying force.
-It is shaped in a figure-of-eight, which represents the number of stadiums that are being built to host the event.
+It is shaped in a figure-eight, which represents the number of stadiums that are being built to host the event.
 The emblem’s design celebrates Qatar’s heritage, while embodying the vision of a global event that connects and engages the entire world.

 Sustainability and Legacy

 Hosting the tournament is already creating a lasting legacy for Qatar.
 Through infrastructure, education, football for development, support for regional innovation, and a dedication to improving workers’ welfare, SC plans to forge a sustainable future for Qatar.
 Sustainability has been at the heart of the Qatar FIFA World Cup 2022 from the very start.
 FIFA and Qatar jointly presented the FIFA World Cup Sustainability Strategy that sets new benchmarks for social, human, economic, and environmental development.
 The document outlines five commitments, including human rights, diversity, and environmental protection, as well as 22 sustainability-related objectives.